PH-KDX/flightplandb-py/README.md

 All datatypes can be found in `FlightPlanDB.datatypes`.

 ## Documentation
-The documentation for this project can be found [here](https://flightplandb-py.readthedocs.io/).
+The documentation for this project can be found on readthedocs [here](https://flightplandb-py.readthedocs.io/).